-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- The Nazi Party
+- The NON-aggression Pact

-5 Multiple Choice Questions
+5 Multiple choice questions

 - a constructed line of defense created by France against the French-German frontier.

-5 True/False Questions
+5 True/False questions

-Militarism → A policy of glorifying military power and keeping a standing army always prepared for war
+Totalitarianism → A policy of glorifying military power and keeping a standing army always prepared for war

 The Yalta Conference → FDR, Winston Churchill, and Joseph Stalin met at Yalta, on the Black Sea, in Feb.
 1945 to plan the future of Europe after WWII.
 Their decisions shaped Europe for the remainder of the 20th century.